 What does that mean?

-That means the beauty industry is expected to see continued job and revenue growth in many areas over the next several years.
+That means the beauty industry is expected to see the continued job and revenue growth in many areas over the next several years.

 To those of you who are wondering– yes, the beauty industry includes more than just hair salons and makeup.
 In fact, did you know that deodorant, toothpaste, perfumes, shower and shaving products, nail polish, and skin care products are just a few of the things sold in the beauty industry?